Josh Matacotta, Psy.D., CAHIMS

 Lynn Liu, MSc

 Lynn Liu earned her MSc in Health and Society with a focus in Social Epidemiology at the third largest university in the United Kingdom, University College London.
 Before she finished her Master’s in London, Lynn attended University of California, Irvine.
 She holds a BA in Social Policy and Public Service and a BA in Public Health Policy.
 Her research focuses on the relationships between social determinants and outcomes of health.
 With a multi-disciplinary background, she wants to reduce the increasing health gap.
 By analyzing the associations, she plans to work collaboratively with policymakers and non-profit leaders to eradicate health inequities.
 Lynn joined IBHRI in 2018 in furtherance of her goals and plans to work with multiple community stakeholders to address issues of health inequity.

 Diamond Bravo, Ph.D.

 Diamond Bravo earned her doctorate from the Program in Family and Human Development at Arizona State University.
 She received her B.A. in psychology from University of California - Riverside and her M.A. in general experimental psychology from California State University - Northridge.
-She is currently completing her postdoctoral fellowship at Harvard University's Graduate School of Education.
+She completed her postdoctoral fellowship at Harvard University's Graduate School of Education.
 Her research focuses on the cultural mechanisms and constructs that contribute to the academic success and well-being of immigrant students and students of color in the United States.
 Dr. Bravo joined IBHRI out of her desire to serve her community and a commitment to interdisciplinary approaches to solving the most pressing social issues facing our communities.

 Christina Bame, MSW